telerik/kendo-ui-builder/docs/components/check-box.md

 ---
-title: Check Box
+title: CheckBox
-page_title: Check Box - Components - Kendo UI Builder
+page_title: CheckBox - Components - Kendo UI Builder
-description: "Use and implement the Check Box when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Use and implement the CheckBox when working with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: checkbox_kuib
 ---

-# Check Box
+# CheckBox

-The Check Box ...
+The CheckBox is part of the Editors components which the Builder supports.

-## Features
+## Usage

+* Represents a box that can be checked.
+* Allows selection by checking the box against the user choice.

 ## Preview